polyfony-inc/polyfony/README.md

 Response::enableOutputCache($hours);
 ```

-A cache hit will always use less than 400 Ko of RAM and execute much faster, bellow 1 ms on any decent server
+A cache hit will always use less than 400 Ko of RAM and execute much faster, under a millisecond on any decent server

 * The `Response` provides some headers by default